aaronpkelly/aaronpkelly.github.io/HEADER.md

   {% endfor %}
 </ul>

-You can also view the complete <a href="https://aaronpkelly.github.io/PostIndex.html">post index</a>, posts by <a href="https://aaronpkelly.github.io/Categories.html">category</a>, or <a href="https://aaronpkelly.github.io/Tags.html">tag</a>.

-If you want the RSS feed, it's [here](https://aaronpkelly.github.io/feed.xml).
+You can also view the complete <a href="https://aaronpkelly.github.io/PostIndex.html">post index</a>, posts by <a href="https://aaronpkelly.github.io/Categories.html">category</a> or <a href="https://aaronpkelly.github.io/Tags.html">tag</a>, and if you want the RSS feed, it's [here](https://aaronpkelly.github.io/feed.xml).